back Back to news

 Virgin Voyages Reveals 2026 Eat & Drink Festival Lineup © Photo by Virgin Voyages

-Virgin Voyages has officially revealed the return of its Eat & Drink Festival for 2026, with this year’s event reimagined as a new “Festival of Senses” concept running on select sailings between 27 August and 28 September 2026.
+Virgin Voyages has officially revealed the latest details for its 2026 Eat & Drink Festival, with this year’s event reimagined as a “Festival of Senses” running on select sailings between 27 August and 28 September 2026.

 The festival will once again span all four Virgin Voyages ships, with eligible itineraries covering the Mediterranean, Northern Europe, North Atlantic, Caribbean, Alaska, and the West Coast.